TheShadow29/awesome-grounding/README.md

 Visual grounding task refers to localizing an object given a query or a sentence.
 It is also sometimes called referring expression comprehension.
 Referring expression is basically uniquely identifying the object in question.
 I have not included papers which do only referring expression generation, however if they also do the comprehension (or only comprehension) they have been included.

+This task is somewhat related to Visual Question Answering so this repository might also help [https://github.com/JamesChuanggg/awesome-vqa](https://github.com/JamesChuanggg/awesome-vqa).

+To maintaing the quality of the repo, I have gone through all the listed papers at least once before adding them to ensure their relevance to grounding.
+However, I might have missed some paper(s).
+Feel free to open an issue in that case.
+I will go through the paper and then add it.

 Video Grounding is work in progress.
 Should be completed sometime end of November.

-This task is somewhat related to Visual Question Answering so this repository might also help [https://github.com/JamesChuanggg/awesome-vqa](https://github.com/JamesChuanggg/awesome-vqa).

 ## Contributing
  Feel free to contact me [theshadow29.github.io](theshadow29.github.io) or open an issue or submit a pull request.

 ## Datasets
 ### Image Grounding Datasets

-1. Plummer, Bryan A., et al. **Flickr30k entities: Collecting region-to-phrase correspondences for richer image-to-sentence models.** Proceedings of the IEEE international conference on computer vision.
+1. **Flickr30k**: Plummer, Bryan A., et al. **Flickr30k entities: Collecting region-to-phrase correspondences for richer image-to-sentence models.** Proceedings of the IEEE international conference on computer vision.
 2015. [[Paper]](https://arxiv.org/abs/1505.04870) [[Code]](https://github.com/BryanPlummer/pl-clc) [[Website]](http://web.engr.illinois.edu/~bplumme2/Flickr30kEntities/)

-1. Kazemzadeh, Sahar, et al. **Referitgame: Referring to objects in photographs of natural scenes.** Proceedings of the 2014 conference on empirical methods in natural language processing (EMNLP).
+1. **RefClef**: Kazemzadeh, Sahar, et al. **Referitgame: Referring to objects in photographs of natural scenes.** Proceedings of the 2014 conference on empirical methods in natural language processing (EMNLP).
 2014. [[Paper]](http://www.aclweb.org/anthology/D14-1086) [[Website]](http://tamaraberg.com/referitgame/)

+1. **RefCOCOg**: Mao, Junhua, et al. **Generation and comprehension of unambiguous object descriptions.** Proceedings of the IEEE conference on computer vision and pattern recognition.
+2016. [[Paper]](https://arxiv.org/pdf/1511.02283.pdf) [[Code]](https://github.com/mjhucla/Google_Refexp_toolbox)

-1. Yu, Licheng, et al. **Modeling context in referring expressions.** European Conference on Computer Vision.
+1. **RefCOCO and RefCOCO+**: Yu, Licheng, et al. **Modeling context in referring expressions.** European Conference on Computer Vision.
 Springer, Cham, 2016. [[Paper]](https://arxiv.org/pdf/1608.00272.pdf)[[Code]](https://github.com/lichengunc/refer)

-1. Krishna, Ranjay, et al. **Visual genome: Connecting language and vision using crowdsourced dense image annotations.** International Journal of Computer Vision 123.1 (2017): 32-73. [[Paper]](https://arxiv.org/pdf/1602.07332.pdf) [[Website]](https://visualgenome.org/)
+1. **Visual Genome**: Krishna, Ranjay, et al. **Visual genome: Connecting language and vision using crowdsourced dense image annotations.** International Journal of Computer Vision 123.1 (2017): 32-73. [[Paper]](https://arxiv.org/pdf/1602.07332.pdf) [[Website]](https://visualgenome.org/)

+Instructions on RefClef, RefCOCO, RefCOCO+, RefCOCOg is nicely summarized here: https://github.com/lichengunc/refer

 ### Video Datasets
 To be updated